-However, as solo travelers have started spreading their wings more and more in recent years, many cruises and travel companies have started to come up with better offers.
+However, as solo travelers have started spreading their wings more and more in recent years, many cruises and travel companies have started to come up with better offers to help clients go on their dream budget solo trip.
 Therefore, before paying for something, make sure the price was thought up while keeping solo travelers in mind, too.

 Hotels may have a particular rate for a certain room type or period of time/day of the week.
 But depending on how pushy you are, you may be able to negotiate a good deal.
 It can work in your advantage to mention if you have a travel club membership, as this may bring up deals of which you were unaware.

 Personally, I’m a pretty shy person and I almost never negotiate.
 However, my most recent guilty pleasure is watching Extreme Cheapskates.
 And I’m stunned over and over again not only by the fact that people ask for a discount for already cheap items but also by the fact that the seller never says no!
 Sellers seem to always want to keep their potential clients happy, so they give a lot of discounts.
 It’s up to you how pushy you want to be and, most of all, about what.